Early to Mid Primary Australian Curriculum Aligned Physical Kit + Digital Download

 Setting — Where and when?

 The rectangular frame sets the scene.
-Children learn to identify and describe when and where a story takes place, using vivid language to orient the listener.
+Students learn to identify and describe when and where a story takes place, using vivid language to orient the listener.
 Setting images in the kit can be placed beneath the magnetic frame on a whiteboard.

 A